-For adults, she offers Torah study classes that are different from any I’ve taken elsewhere (I was raised Catholic, so I was lucky to experience plenty of religious education from kindergarten all the way through university).
+For adults, she offers Torah study classes that are different from any I've taken elsewhere (I was raised Catholic, so I was lucky to experience plenty of religious education from kindergarten all the way through university, but nothing like these!).

 This time, Adina's course took us through Genesis and ended yesterday with the story of Judah and Tamar.
 Do you remember it?
 It's more convoluted than a soap opera!